VolkerMuehlhaus/gds2palace_ihp_sg13g2/README.md

 To do that conversion, the run_sim script where we started simulation with “run_palace” executes another command “combine_snp”. combine_snp is a script that searches for Palace s-parameter files (port-S.csv) and converts them to Touchstone file format, it is provided in the scripts folder of this repository.

 If the model was simulated for selected port excitations only, missing rows in the S-parameter file will be padded with zeros.

-It should be noted that Palace frequency domain simulation cannot go down to 0 Hz, and the workflow script will replace any 0 Hz start frequency by a low value like 1 GHz.
-If simulation results include such low frequency data, combine_snp will create an additional S-Parameter file with suffix “_dc”, with a DC value extrapolated from the EM simulated data.1 Always check that DC extrapolated dataset carefully before use!
+It should be noted that Palace frequency domain simulation cannot go down to 0 Hz, and the workflow script will replace any 0 Hz start frequency by a low value like 1 GHz.If simulation results include such low frequency data, combine_snp will create an additional S-Parameter file with suffix “_dc”, with a DC value extrapolated from the EM simulated data.1 Always check that DC extrapolated dataset carefully before use!

 ![snp_output](./doc/png/snp_output.png)